cozis/Noja/docs/01_Expressions.md

 +{"name": "Francesco", "age": 25};
 +{name: "Francesco", age: 25};
 ```
-If instead you wanted to use the variable named "name" as a key, you can do that by adding some redundancy:
+If instead you wanted to use the variable named `name` as a key, you can do that by adding some redundancy:
 ```
 name = "x";